Michael-Holmes-SDE/TicTacToe/doc/Plan.md

 *   [ ] Explain the problem this program aims to solve.

     *   The human player(s) should be able to play as either 'X' or 'O'.
+The CPU should use AI at some point because the client wants to use the buzzwords Machine Learning for popularity.

     *   Describe what a *good* solution looks like.